The Truth About Wedding Photographer Salary and Pay

 - How many non-wedding sessions can you book?

 Below is an example of what that might look like.
 This is a screenshot from the financial calculator we include in our business course.
-Note, the numbers below are for illustrative purposes only.
+Note, the numbers below are for illustrative purposes only and does not reflect your actual wedding photographer salary.

 This is the total revenue of your business, and unfortunately, the numbers you hear wedding photographers discuss is often this unrealistic top line number (before any expenses or taxes are taken out).